-Template Hooks require Template Toolkit version 2.12 or above, or the application of a patch.
+Custom extensions require Template Toolkit version 2.12 or above, or the application of a patch.
 See bug 239112 (http://bugzilla.mozilla.org/show\bug.cgi?id=239112) for details.

-Template hooks are a way for extensions to Bugzilla to insert code into the standard Bugzilla templates without modifying the template files themselves.
-The hooks mechanism defines a consistent API for extending the standard templates in a way that cleanly separates standard code from extension code.
+Extensions are a way for extensions to Bugzilla to insert code into the standard Bugzilla templates and source files without modifying these files themselves.
+The extension mechanism defines a consistent API for extending the standard templates and source files in a way that cleanly separates standard code from extension code.
 Hooks reduce merge conflicts and make it easier to write extensions that work across multiple versions of Bugzilla, making upgrading a Bugzilla installation with installed extensions easier.
+Furthermore, they make it easy to install and remove extensions as each extension is nothing more than a simple directory structure.